sensei-hacker/inavwiki/GPS-and-Compass-setup.md

 Recommended GNSS units are M8, M9 or M10 models for best navigation performance.
 While it is uncertain if there are M8 versions with Protocol version lower than 15.00, the majority of the units should be 15.00 or newer.

-While older versions as M6N and M7N also work up to INAV 8.0, the newer M9/M10 versions are superior.
+While older versions as M6N and M7N also work up to INAV 8.0.
+But later generation M8 and the newer M9/M10 versions are superior.
 Most GNSS modules have a built in magnetometer (compass), but there are also some available without e.g. [Matek M10Q](http://www.mateksys.com/?portfolio=sam-m10q) or [Beitian BN-220](https://inavflight.com/shop/p/BN220) which are perfect for planes and flying wings.

 Modules known to work reasonably well: